Your browser is out of date!

 Description

-• Projects in this scope area may include repairing, replacing or installing new large trash compactors and crushers located in a closed yard.
-This encompasses actions such as installing storage buildings or containers; installing a pneumatic waste disposal system; installing new bulk waste collection bins, asphalt paving, entry gates, and bailers; installing electrical lines for machinery, lighting, CCTV and fencing for waste yards or other waste facilities.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Projects in this scope area may include repairing, replacing or installing new large compactors for trash and bulk and storage for recyclables located in a gated yard.
+This encompasses actions such as asphalt paving, entry gates and fencing, utilities for equipment, lighting, and CCTV.
+The full, detailed scope of work for this kind of project including any additional work areas are updated after alignment with project stakeholders through scoping and design activities.

 Baseline